kevinolega/callcentertrainingtips/6wel/guidelines/self-correction.md

 For example:

-I did not repeat spend my free time.
+I did not repeat "spend my free time."

-I used the words love and enjoy.
+I used the words "love" and "enjoy."

-Alternating the words make the sentence sound less repetitive.
+Alternating the words makes the sentence sound less repetitive.

-### OPENING WITH THE WRONG WORDS.
+### AVOID OPENING WITH THE WRONG WORDS.

 Because - connect the question to the reason.
 I want to work in a call center because...